2009 Major League Baseball postseason: (1) Los Angeles Dodgers vs. (2) Philadelphia Phillies

 This was the fifth postseason meeting between the Dodgers and Phillies.
-The Phillies once again defeated the Dodgers in five games to return to the World Series for the second year in a row, effectively preventing an all-Los Angeles World Series from occurring (in the process denying a rematch of the 1981 World Series between the Dodgers and Yankees).
+The Phillies once again defeated the Dodgers in five games to return to the World Series for the second year in a row (in the process denying a rematch of the 1981 World Series between the Dodgers and Yankees).

 The Phillies stole Game 1 on the road after an offensive slugfest thanks to home runs from Carlos Ruiz and Raúl Ibañez.
-Game 2 was a pitchers’ duel that was won by the Dodgers as they prevailed by one run to even the series.
-When the series shifted to Philadelphia, Cliff Lee pitched eight innings of shutout baseball as the Phillies blew out the Dodgers in Game 3.
+Game 2 was a pitchers’ duel that was won by the Dodgers as they prevailed by one run to even the series headed to Philadelphia.
+Cliff Lee pitched eight innings of shutout baseball as the Phillies blew out the Dodgers in Game 3.
 Jimmy Rollins hit a two-out walk-off two-run double in the bottom of the ninth inning of Game 4 to give the Phillies a 3–1 series lead.
 Jayson Werth, Shane Victorino, and Pedro Feliz all homered for the Phillies in Game 5 in another blowout win to clinch their second consecutive NL pennant.

-The Phillies would win their next and most recent pennant in 2022 over the San Diego Padres in five games before falling in the World Series.
+The Phillies would return to the NLCS the next year, but were upset by the eventual World Series champion San Francisco Giants in six games.
+The Phillies would win their next pennant in 2022 over the San Diego Padres in five games before falling in the World Series.

-The Dodgers returned to the NLCS in 2013 and 2016, but lost both to the St. Louis Cardinals and Chicago Cubs respectively.
-The Dodgers would eventually win the pennant in 2017 over the aforementioned Cubs in five games.
+The Dodgers returned to the NLCS in 2013, but lost to their archrival in the St. Louis Cardinals in six games.
+They would eventually win the pennant again in 2017 over the Chicago Cubs in five games before falling in the World Series.

+Both teams would meet once more in the NLDS in 2025, where the Dodgers returned the favor and defeated the Phillies en route to a World Series title.